Reserve Bank of India: Regulator and supervisor of the payment and settlement systems

 Payment and settlement systems play an important role in improving overall economic efficiency.
 The Payment and Settlement Systems Act of 2007 (PSS Act) gives the Reserve Bank oversight authority, including regulation and supervision, for the payment and settlement systems in the country.
 In this role, the RBI focuses on the development and functioning of safe, secure and efficient payment and settlement mechanisms.
 Two payment systems National Electronic Fund Transfer (NEFT) and Real-Time Gross Settlement (RTGS) allow individuals, companies and firms to transfer funds from one bank to another.
 These facilities can only be used for transferring money within the country.

-From 16 December 2019, one can transfer money online using the National Electronic Funds Transfer (NEFT) route 24x7, i.e., any time of the day and any day of the week.
-The Reserve Bank of India stated earlier in December 2019 that bank customers will be able to transfer funds through NEFT around the clock on all days including weekends and holidays from 16 December.
+From 16-December-2019, one can transfer money online using the National Electronic Funds Transfer (NEFT) route 24x7, i.e., any time of the day and any day of the week.
+The Reserve Bank of India stated earlier in December-2019 that bank customers will be able to transfer funds through NEFT around the clock on all days including weekends and holidays from 16-December.
 In RTGS, transactions are processed continuously 24x7.

 Banker and debt manager to government

 Just as individuals need a bank to carry out their financial transactions effectively and efficiently, governments also need a bank to carry out their financial transactions.
 The RBI serves this purpose for the Government of India (GoI).
+The RBI is also a banker to the government and performs merchant banking function for the central and the state governments.
 As a banker to the Government of India, the RBI maintains its accounts, receive payments into and make payments out of these accounts.
 The RBI also helps the GoI to raise money from the public via issuing bonds and government-approved securities.
-In Sep 2019, a decision at RBI directors meet was taken to change the RBI financial accounting year to March–April to align itself with the central government calendar instead of the current June–July year.
+In September 2019, a decision at RBI directors meet was taken to change the RBI financial accounting year to March–April to align itself with the central government calendar instead of the current June–July year.

 RBI issue taxable bonds for investments.
 From 1 July 2020, RBI is offering Floating Rate Savings Bonds, 2020 (Taxable) – FRSB 2020 (T).
-The interest on the bonds is payable semi-annually on 1 Jan and 1 July every year.
+The interest on the bonds is payable semi-annually on 1 January and 1 July every year.
 The coupon on 1 January 2021 shall be paid at 7.15%.
 The Interest rate for next half-year will be reset every six months, the first reset being on 1 January 2021.
 There is no option to pay interest on cumulative basis.